starcitizen-lug/knowledge-base/wiki/Common-Issues-and-Solutions.md

 Additionally, explicitly set the Vulkan ICD loader in Lutris to either `Nvidia Proprietary` or `AMD RADV Open Source` Right click the game -> Configure -> System options -> Vulkan ICD loader

+If you are using the Flatpak Lutris, you may need to resync it with your system after installing the 32bit drivers.
+Run: `flatpak update`

 ## Game crashes after clicking 'Launch'
 This could have many causes.
 Your best bet is to check the Wine output and/or "game.log" file.
 See common causes below: